kaska-jr/kaska-jr/README.md

 ### HELLO 👋, WELCOME!
 TO MY GITHUB SPACE.

-🔭 I'm a skilled front-end web developer well-versed in crafting seamless user experiences with a strong command of React, CSS, JavaScript, and Next.js.
+🔭 I'm a skilled front-end web developer well-versed in crafting seamless user experiences with a strong command of React, CSS, JavaScript, Typescript and Next.js.
 My expertise lies in translating design concepts into responsive and dynamic interfaces, ensuring a visually appealing and user-friendly digital presence.👋

 👯 I'm looking to collaborate on innovative projects that push the boundaries of web development.